 TRUE.
 Depression, anxiety, and learning disorders are a few of the diagnoses that can present themselves with ADHD.

-While ADHD is diagnosed most commonly in children, it also impacts 4.4 percent of adults External Site.
+While ADHD is diagnosed most commonly in children, it is becoming more and more prevalent in adults.
 And, hyperactivity is one of the top 10 conditions affecting millennials External Site, which are people who were born between 1981 and 1996.
 If you feel you might have some of these signs, contact your personal doctor.